sydasif/python-book/docs/source/02_basic/04_operator.md

 ## Assignment Operators

-Assignment operators are used to assign values to variables.
+Assignment operators are used to assigning values to variables.

 | Syntax      | Example     | Same as |
 | ----------- | ----------- | ------- |